myminseok/pivotal-docs/platform-automation/install_opsman.md

 ```

-# patch/upgrade opsman
+# Patch/upgrade opsman
 - (optional) download product to local s3.
 - run `upgrade-opsman` job1 in pipeline
 - `upgrade-opsman` should generate director.yml to platform-automation-configuration>FOUNDATION>generated-config>opsman.yml

-### how to  run pipeline for recovering opsman
+### How to run pipeline for recovering opsman
   1. download opsman ova from pivnet and upload to s3 as following
   2. edit version info in products.yml from git and commit.
   3. create-new-opsman-vm